-For the most part, the Prest is easy to use compared to many of the pressure cookers we tested.
+For the most part, the Prest is easy to use even compared to other top-tier pressure cookers.
 Its interface is clear and easy to follow, the lid secures on easily, and the pressure release valve is relatively easy to release (be safe and use a wooden spoon, so your hand doesn't get near the ensuing burst of steam).

 We do have a few minor complaints, however.
 The first is that there isn't any convenient storage for the lid when it's not in place.
 Many other models have a slot in one handle that can hold the lid vertically while you saute your veggies or serve your meal.
 This may seem minor, but it feels pretty luxurious not to have to hold the lid in one hand while you stir or serve with the other.
 Additionally, the LCD screen on the control panel is relatively small, so those that require reading glasses may have trouble reading it unaided.